 - 3. The details of the complaint were as follows: - a.
-The Data Subject made an access request to the Respondent seeking to regain access to their Facebook account.
-The Data Subject noted that their Facebook account appeared to have been hacked and had been suspended as a result. - b.
-The Data Subject was unable to appeal the account suspension and was unable to regain access via the self-service tools and links they were directed to in the Respondent's response.
+The Data Subject made an access request to the Respondent pursuant to Article 15 GDPR, seeking to regain access to their personal Facebook account as well as their associated business pages.
+The Data Subject noted that their account appeared to have been hacked and had been suspended as a result. - b.
+The Data Subject was unable to regain access via the set of self-service tools and links they were directed to in the Respondent's response.
 Accordingly, the Data Subject subsequently lodged a complaint with the DPC.